ClockWerx

-ClockWerx is a computer game created by Callisto Corporation that was released in 1995.
+ClockWerx is a puzzle video game created by Callisto Corporation that was released in 1995.
 The game was originally released by Callisto under the name Spin Doctor.
-Later, with some game play enhancements, it was published by Spectrum HoloByte as Clockwerx, which was endorsed by Alexey Pajitnov according to the manual.
+Later, with some gameplay enhancements, it was published by Spectrum HoloByte as Clockwerx, which was endorsed by Alexey Pajitnov according to the manual.
 A 3DO Interactive Multiplayer version was planned but never released.

 Gameplay

 The object of the game is to solve a series of increasingly difficult levels by swinging a rotating wand from dot to dot until the player reaches the "goal" dot.
 Enemy wands that kill the player if touched march in predetermined patterns around each level's grid.
 The design is such that, with careful timing, the player can swing through seemingly impassable groups of enemies.
 Players can also swing from the same dot as an enemy by staying on the opposite side of it, since most enemy wands rotate at the same speed.
-At higher levels, more enemies are introduced, such as doors that open and close when the player's wand passes over a switch, hyperdots that send players to a different dot, and drops of acid that follow the player around.
+At higher levels, more enemies are introduced, such as doors that open and close when the player's wand passes over a switch, "hyperdots" that send players to a different dot, and drops of acid that follow the player around.

 The player's wand is in continuous motion; the only control is to reverse its direction of rotation, or to swing to another dot.
 Players can also swing to another dot and reverse rotation at the same time.
 All player motion is controlled by just four keys (reverse direction immediately, "bounce" (reverse direction when your wand passes by another dot), move to another dot, and move and reverse direction simultaneously).

-This method of locomotion is reminiscent of the early NES game Clu Clu Land.